somebeaver/Lowrider.js/README.md

 ## Component State

 Managing component state is complicated by caching.
 While Lowrider.js does not provide a built-in cache storage, it is prepared for you to cache your components by saving their **outerHTML** property.
-When you cache a component this way and reinject it, Lowrider.js will detect the existing inner and outer HTML, and the `build` event will not trigger.
+When you cache a component this way and reinject it, Lowrider.js will detect the existing innerHTML, and the `build` event will not trigger.

 Each component can use a custom render checker.
 Simply overwrite Lowrider.js's built in `shouldRender()` method with your own when extending the Lowrider class and make sure your method returns a boolean.

-Lowrider.js is designed for use with the light DOM and hasn't been tested with the Shadow DOM.

 ## Typical Component Experience: